-Proposed Maximum Amount of
+Title of Each Class of Proposed Maximum Aggregate Amount of

-Title of Each Class of Securities to be Registered Aggregate Offering Price (1) Registration Fee (2)
+Securities to be Registered Offering Price (1) Registration Fee (2)

 Common Stock \$0

 Preferred Stock \$0

 Depositary Shares (3) \$0

 Warrants \$0

 Total N/A

-(1) This registration statement registers an indeterminate amount of the securities of each identified class of securities.
+- (1) This registration statement registers an indeterminate amount of the securities of each identified class of securities.
 Separate consideration may or may not be received for securities that are issuable upon conversion of, or in exchange for, or upon exercise of, other securities or that are represented by depositary shares.
-The proposed maximum aggregate offering price per class of securities will be determined from time to time by the registrant in connection with the securities hereunder.

-(2) In reliance on and in accordance with Rule 456(b) and Rule 457(r) under the Securities Act, the registrant is deferring payment of all of the registration fees.

-(3) Each depositary share will be issued under a deposit agreement, will represent an interest in a fractional preferred share and will be evidenced by a depositary receipt.
+The proposed maximum aggregate offering price per class of securities will be determined from time to time by the registrant in connection with the securities hereunder. - (2) In reliance on and in accordance with Rule 456(b) and Rule 457(r) under the Securities Act, the registrant is deferring payment of all of the registration fee, except that \$1,945.89 of unutilized fees previously paid in connection with the registrant's Registration Statement No. 333-106606, filed on June 27, 2003, is being applied to the filing fees payable in connection with this Registration Statement pursuant to Rule 457(p) under the Securities Act. - (3) Each depositary share will be issued under a deposit agreement, will represent an interest in a fractional preferred share and will be evidenced by a depositary receipt.